The GDPR Is Here... And This Is a Nightmare Employee Demand Letter

 “Employers should always bear in mind the fundamental data protection principles…irrespective of the technology used, [and] the contents of electronic communications made from business premises enjoy the same fundamental rights protections as analogue communications…” – Article 29 Working Party

-The ‘contents of electronic communication’ applies to the conversations that take place in collaboration tools.
-Meaning that employees have the right to, as with all other records: request their own data, understand how it is being used, and act on their ‘right to be forgotten’.
+The ‘contents of electronic communication’ apply to the conversations that take place in collaboration tools.
+Meaning that employees have the right to, as with all other records: request their own data, understand how it is being used, and act on their ‘right to be forgotten'.

 Built on the innovative Aware platform, Wiretap's latest Aware Data Management Module gives Data Protection Officers around the world a solution for compliance within enterprise collaboration platforms, such as Microsoft Teams, Microsoft Yammer® and Workplace by Facebook.

 Learn how Aware by Wiretap enables GDPR compliance for collaboration content: